Affording a WNS Education

 A family who enrolls at WNS without the support of financial assistance will not be considered for future assistance unless a significant change in circumstances can be documented.

-When a family enrolls without financial assistance, the school budgets accordingly and assumes that family will be capable of covering all educational costs for the upcoming year and the foreseeable future.
+When a family enrolls without financial assistance, the school budgets accordingly and assumes that the family will be capable of covering all educational costs for the upcoming year and the foreseeable future.

 The tuition assistance committee makes award recommendations independently of the admission department decisions.
 However, while there is a sizeable financial assistance budget, there is a finite amount of assistance available.
 Retaining current families is the school’s highest priority; therefore, returning families whose financial assistance applications are submitted on time are given first priority.